Rach 3 & Boléro

 Preview Talk with host Alan Chapman at 7 p.m.
 Door open at 6:45 p.m.

-An opening night celebration that immerses you in the virtuosity of the solo musician, both on the piano and in the orchestra.
+Opening Night!
 The brilliant Olga Kern returns to Orange County with the “Mount Everest” of piano concertos, Rachmaninoff’s Piano Concerto No. 3.
-And be amazed by the artistry of solo Pacific Symphony musicians as they sweep you away with music from Mozart and Ravel.
+And be amazed by the artistry of solo Pacific Symphony musicians as they sweep you away with Mozart's Sinfonia Concertante and Ravel's intoxicating "Boléro."
+The concert opens with "Shooting Stars" by Frank Ticheli, originally commissioned for Pacific Symphony's 25th anniversary and now extended in celebration of the orchestra's 40th anniversary.

 Russian-American pianist Olga Kern is now recognized as one of her generation's great artists.
 With her vivid stage presence, passionately confident musicianship and extraordinary technique, the striking pianist continues to captivate fans and critics alike.
 Kern was born into a family of musicians with direct links to Tchaikovsky and Rachmaninoff and began studying piano at the age of 5.
 She jumpstarted her U.S. career with her historic Gold Medal at the Van Cliburn International Piano Competition in Fort Worth, Texas as the first woman to do so in more than 30 years.